flashboss/cities-generator/README.md

 - **-c:** the country of the generated cities named by the first two characters for example **gb** and **it**.
 If not specified the default locale of the machine is used.
 - **-s:** the case for the name of the cities.
 Can be true or false or none will be true as default.
 - **-d:** true if you allow duplicated names of cities.
 Else none or false.
 - **-p:** choose the first provider to create the file descriptor.
 You can choose for **gb**: BRITANNICA or GEONAMES.
-For **it**: COMUNIITALIANI, TUTTITALIA or EXTRAGEONAMES.
-For all other coutries the provider is GEONAMES.
+For **it**: COMUNIITALIANI, WIKIPEDIA or EXTRAGEONAMES.
+For all other countries the provider is GEONAMES.
 Else start a default.
 - **-u:** a optional username to use for the providers: GEONAMES and EXTRAGEONAMES.
 If not specified **vota** is the default.

 To generate the cities, you can choose between 3 modes: